-We have a range of funding options for students, from $1000 Global Experience mobility grants to scholarships worth up to $10,000.
+We have a range of funding options for students, from $1000 Global Experience grants to scholarships worth up to $10,000.
 You can only qualify for one funding opportunity per global experience.
 You will be considered for all possible options, but please be aware that due to quotas and eligibility, we cannot guarantee that you will qualify for financial assistance.

 OS- HELP loans